 Scrolling is useful for moving up, down, or sideways on a page or image.
 Scrolling to the left or the right with two fingers will scroll the screen, if there is more content viewable to either side, or will move back and forth through web browser history.

-Place two fingers slightly apart on the TouchPad zone, and then drag them up, down, left, or right.
+To scroll, place two fingers slightly apart on the TouchPad, and then drag them across the TouchPad in an up, down, left, or right motion.

 NOTE: Scrolling speed is controlled by finger speed.